MQTT and SSL

 ~$ keytool -keystore serverkeystore.pkcs12 -alias testserver -genkey -keyalg RSA

-Make sure that the path to the keystore is the filesystem path, not the file:///
+Make sure that the path to the keystore is the filesystem path, not the file:/// URL.

 final String keystorePath = Objects.requireNonNull(Broker.class.getResource("serverkeystore.pkcs12")).getPath();